Winael/LXC-LXC-1.0/_sources/en/lxc-1-0-your-second-container.rst

 Doing that means that only the p2 container will be started at boot time (since only those without a group are by default), the order value won’t matter since it’s alone and the init script will wait 5s before moving on.

-You may check what containers are automatically started using “lxc-ls”:
+You may check what containers are automatically started using ``lxc-ls``:

 .. code ::